fastforwardlabs/mdff22report/src/02-background.md

 ### What is concept drift?

-Most machine learning systems today operate in a batch paradigm; they probe an historical data set to develop a model that reflects the world as it was at the time of training.
+Most machine learning systems today operate in a batch paradigm; they probe a historical data set to develop a model that reflects the world as it was at the time of training.
 But, as we’ve seen, the world is always changing, and the complex relationships that a model abstracts are also likely to change over time - causing model performance to deteriorate, if not accounted for.
 This phenomenon in which the statistical properties of a target domain change over time is considered concept drift.^[[Learning under Concept Drift: A Review](https://arxiv.org/pdf/2004.05785.pdf)]

 Formally, concept drift between time \\(t\\) and \\(t+1\\) can be defined as: